fabioperrella/fabioperrella.github.io/10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md

 The original post, in Portuguese, was published [here](https://imasters.com.br/ruby/10-dicas-para-facilitar-o-uso-da-gem-vcr-nos-testes-da-sua-app-ruby).
 (I procrastinated to translate it to English almost 1 year!)

 The gem [VCR](https://github.com/vcr/vcr) is a good choice to do integrated tests in Ruby apps.
-It can be used in other languages too, but it's not the case in this post.
+It can be used in other languages too, but it will be not covered in this post.

 It let us automate the process of stubbing the web requests through the gem [Webmock](https://github.com/bblimke/webmock) (or other similar).
-In order to do it, it is recorded *cassettes* with all the HTTP requests and responses to external APIs.
-By doing this, it allows us to execute the test suite fastly and not depending on their state and disponibility.
+In order to do it, it records *cassette files* with all the HTTP requests and responses to external APIs.
+By doing this, it allows us to execute the test suite fastly and not depending on their state and disponibility of these APIs.

-However, when a test suite starts to get bigger, it is necessary to care about some things to help on the maintenance to avoid to turn into a nightmare.
+However, when a test suite starts to get bigger, it is necessary to care about some things to help on the maintenance and avoid turning into a nightmare.

-I will list some tips to make the work easier.
+I will list some tips and tricks to accomplish it.

 The examples are using the gem [rspec](https://github.com/rspec/rspec) in a [rails](https://rubyonrails.org/) project, but VCR can be used with other frameworks, like [sinatra](https://github.com/sinatra/sinatra) with [minitest](https://github.com/seattlerb/minitest).

 ## 1. Setup VCR to generate the cassette names automatically

-To avoid using the block `VCR.use_cassette` in all scenarios and besides that, having to name all the cassettes, if using with rspec, it is possible to mark each scenario that will use VCR with the symbol `:VCR`, as follows:
+To avoid using the block `VCR.use_cassette` in all scenarios and besides that, having to name all the cassettes, when using with rspec, it is possible to mark each scenario that will use VCR with the symbol `:vcr`, as follows:

 ```ruby
 describe SomeApi do